cincuranet/blog/_posts/2014-09-05-233475-getting-out-of-the-online-world-on-vacation.md

 ---
+title: |
-title: "Getting out of the online world on vacation?"
+  Getting out of the online world on vacation?
 date: 2014-09-05T05:45:00Z
 tags:
   - Email